Discover how Singapore survived the Japanese Occupation at the historic Former Ford Factory.

 Surviving the Japanese Occupation: War and its Legacies is a World War II exhibition presented by the National Archives of Singapore at the historic Former Ford Factory.
 This is the place where British forces surrendered to the Imperial Japanese Army on 15 February 1942.
 The exhibition presents the events and memories surrounding the British surrender, the Japanese Occupation and the legacies of the war.

-The start of the exhibition tells the history of the Former Ford Factory and sets the scene on life for people in pre-war Singapore.
-Visitors will learn how the building evolved from its start as the Ford Motor Company’s first car assembly plant in Southeast Asia in 1941 to a gazetted national monument in 2006.
+The start of the exhibition tells the history of the Former Ford Factory and offers a look into the lives of pre-war Singaporeans.
+Visitors will learn how the building evolved from its start as the Ford Motor Company’s first car assembly plant in Southeast Asia in 1929, to its relocation in the current site in 1941, and its status as a gazetted national monument in 2006.

 Fall Of Singapore